inverce/Inverce-Mod/Core/README.md

 ### IM \<Class\>

-Provides easy access to context as well as executors.
+Provides easy access to context and executors.

 ##### Context
   * context() - current context, this will be either activity or application based on whats available.